aholstenson/miio/docs/protocol.md

 To extract messages sent back and forth and dump to your terminal:

-`miio --token tokenAsHex --json-dump path/to/file.json`
+`miio protocol json-dump path/to/file.json --token tokenAsHex`

 ### Figuring out the output